Collaborators for the foster care journey

 Regardless, by our baptism, each of us is called to love our neighbor and to serve one another with a spirit of generosity.
 Therefore, each of us has a role to play in supporting foster parents.

-This resource kit offers practical ways for a parish, and individual Catholics, to discern how they can be a community of support and love for children in the foster care system and their families, both foster and biological.
-Each parish has a unique set of gifts and challenges which must be honored as parishioners discern their engagement.
+This bilingual resource kit offers practical ways for a parish, and individual Catholics, to discern how they can be a community of support and love for children in the foster care system and their families, both foster and biological.
+Begin with the discernment guide: Each parish has a unique set of gifts and challenges which must be honored as parishioners discern their engagement.

 St. Joseph offers us a model of how to respond when the task may seem too daunting.